 of the crowd is just industry jerks there to talk loudly amongst

+themselves and drink on expense accounts.
 The Hole in the Wall was a good club to really take risks at as

 a performer.
 There were always lots of regulars, and by that I mean